-Even though insulation is one of the most important features involved in making a home habitable, many people may not realize that, just like any other major feature or appliance, it needs to be updated after a certain amount of time.
-If your customers fall into this category, making financing available to them so they can affordably update their insulation would be a welcome help.
+Even though insulation is one of the most important features in making a home habitable, many people may not realize that, just like any other major feature or appliance, it needs to be updated after a certain amount of time.
+If your customers are making the common homeownership mistake of neglecting their insulation, offering a financing program at your business may encourage them to make these needed upgrades.

 There are some warning signs homeowners might observe when the time to replace the insulation is near.
-For instance, increasing energy bills might indicate there are drafty spots.
-If they are starting to find animals in their homes like mice or bats, suggest to them swapping out their old insulation for a newer version.
-These critters likely made their homes in the walls, leaving the insulation a mess.
+Ask your customer about their energy bills; increases in cost might indicate there are drafty spots.
+If they are starting to find animals in their homes like mice or bats, suggest swapping out their old insulation.
+Not only is the insulation likely ineffective, but these critters probably also made their homes in the walls, leaving the insulation a mess.

 "The age of a home can indicate when the insulation should be replaced."

 The age of a home can also indicate when the insulation should be replaced, Angie's List noted.

 "Any house that is more than 10 years old may not be up to today's standards that the U.S. Department of Energy has come up with [with regards to insulation]," Michael Arick, owner of Arick & Sons Insulation & Roofing in Ohio, said according to Angie's List.
 "Unless the house was recently built, the majority of the houses aren't properly insulated.
 Once you have the proper amount, you'll never need to do it again."